 Sophia: Okay.
 Now we start talking about growth hacking because this term is so popular.
 But what was before?
 Do you think that gross hacking never existed before?

 Georgiy: It did not exist.
 I will tell you one story.
 It was in Great Britain.
 There was a very unsuccessful cycling team.
-They had never won an international championship, hired a new coach, and decided that the best way for them to succeed was to find minimal improvements and every aspect of the training process.
+They had never won an international championship, hired a new coach, and decided that the best way to succeed was to find minimal improvements and every aspect of the training process.
 He decided that if he could improve every area of their learning with one person, it would be successful, and it felt like very, very small things.
 For example, he discovered how to wash hands safer and weaker, and while his sportsmen got ill less frequently.
 Then he found that a pillow of such an exciting form.
 I don’t remember what that was, but the idea is you may have a rest a little better than when you’re sleeping on the ordinary pillow.

 Moreover, hundreds of the same minor improvements made his team super successful, and they won several competitions in a row.
 It was like a start for such a concept as growth hacking.
 That is why it was not even six years ago.
 It is a very fresh and new topic, it is constantly evolving, and new rules are continually being developed and established.
 So it’s very interested in terms of its flexibility.